FGlazov/Python-rANSCoder/README.md

 # Installation

-This repisotory is available via pip.
+This repository is available via pip.
 You can install it as follows.

 ```
 pip install py_rans